 Flying to Shenzhen

-For plane travellers, you can fly directly into Shenzhen International Airport which is located in Bao’an.
-The airport is easy to navigate with bi-lingual signage (CN & EN).
+You can fly directly into Shenzhen Bao’an International Airport which is located in Bao’an District.
+The airport is modern and easy to navigate with bi-lingual signage (CN & EN).
 The airport is approx. 1hr 30 mins by bus/car from Futian, the central district of Shenzhen and 30 mins via Metro line 11.

 Train to Shenzhen